 Construction has begun on a "green" industrial park that will be powered by SWACO's Franklin County landfill.

-On Thursday, Dec.
-12, the Orlando-based Team Gemini LLC, a sustainable project design and development company, broke ground on the Gemini Synergy Center, a 365-acre commercial and industrial complex, and the Center for Resource Recovering and Recycling, a 290,000-square-foot facility designed to take refuse out of the waste stream going into the Franklin County landfill and convert into reusable material.
+The Orlando-based Team Gemini LLC, a sustainable project design and development company, recently broke ground on the Gemini Synergy Center, a 365-acre commercial and industrial complex, and the Center for Resource Recovering and Recycling, a 290,000-square-foot facility designed to take refuse out of the waste stream going into the Franklin County landfill and convert into reusable material.

 The industrial park will be leased on SWACO property north of state Route 665 and west of Interstate 71.